esa/neuralg/README.md

 To set up the GPU version of PyTorch, please refer to installation procedures at [PyTorch Documentation](https://pytorch.org/get-started/locally/)

 ### Test
 After cloning the repository, developers can check the functionality of `neuralg` by running the following command in the root directory: <!-- At least I think so?
-Or should it be in the tests directory?!>
+Or should it be in the tests directory?!-->

 ```sh
 pytest